xneyder/ecs_fargate_cloudFormation/README.md

 ## Scripts
 ### 1. deploy.py
-Main script which uses the was cli for creating the Docker image and creating the stacks on AWS.
+Main script which uses the aws cli for creating the Docker image and the stacks on AWS.
 Here are the main steps:
 - Creates the vpc stack.
 - Builds the Docker image using the docker_image.sh script mentioned below.
 - Creates the ecs stack.